e6a5/flow/docs/CUSTOMIZATION.md

 You can set these variables in your shell's configuration file (e.g., `~/.bashrc`, `~/.zshrc`) to make them permanent.

-## Watcher Configuration
+## Configuration File

-The `flow watch` command can be customized to adjust the timing of its reminders.
-This is done via a configuration file located at `~/.config/flow/config.yml`.
+Flow can be customized via a configuration file located at `~/.config/flow/config.yml`.

-If the file does not exist, Flow will use the default timings.
+If the file does not exist, Flow will use the default settings.
 To customize them, create the `config.yml` file:

 ```bash
 mkdir -p ~/.config/flow